Unramified covers and branes on the Hitchin system: Introduction

-Here is a brief description of the organisation of the paper.
-In Section \ref{section:prelim} we recall some background material on the Hitchin system, and also on the Fourier-Mukai for compactified Jacobians.
-Section \ref{sc BBB branes} deals with the construction and description of the Narasimhan-Ramanan $\BBB$-branes, including the corresponding spectral data over a subspace $B^\gamma$ of the Hitchin base.
-In Section \ref{section:Heckebranes} we describe a family of $\BAA$-branes, whose support maps to $B^\gamma$ under $h$.
-In Section \ref{sec:FM} we prove that, for $d=0$, these two families (when restricted to the open dense subspace $B^\gamma_\red$) are dual under mirror symmetry, by explicitly proving a Fourier-Mukai interchanging them.
-Finally, in Section \ref{sec:non-max-ord}, we generalise the previous study to the case where $\gamma$ has order strictly less than $n$ in $\Jac(X)[n]$.
-We give a description of a hyperholomorphic subvariety which conjecturally admits a hyperholomophic sheaf, hence conjecturally a $\BBB$-brane, and describe a Lagrangian subvariety which is the support of the conjecturally dual $\BAA$-brane.
+Here is a brief description of the organization of the paper.
+In Section~\ref{section:prelim} we recall some background material on the Hitchin system.
+In Section \ref{sc Fixed point subvarieties} we study the locus $\M_X(n,d)^p$, including the corresponding spectral data, for $p$ an unramified cover of degree $m$, with $m$ dividing $n$.
+Section~\ref{sc BBB branes} deals with the construction and description of the Narasimhan--Ramanan $\BBB$-branes.
+In Section~\ref{section:Heckebranes} we construct the complex Lagrangian subvarieties $\Hec^{p,\Jj}_{\ni}$, which support $\BAA$-branes.
+In Section~\ref{sec:FM}, after recalling some background facts on the Fourier--Mukai transform for compactified Jacobians of integral curves and describing in Section \ref{subsection:FM} the role of the normalization of the curve in the transform, we prove our main duality result, namely Theorem \ref{tm duality}.
+Finally, in Section~\ref{sec:non-max-ord}, we generalize parts of the previous study to the case where $p: C \to X$ has degree strictly less than $n$ and no Hitchin section exists on $\M_C(r,d)$.